Attributes Guided Feature Learning for Vehicle Re-identification: Introduction

-Although much progress has been made on vehicle Re-ID~\cite{liu2016large,li2017deep,liu2016deep,liu2018provid,zhang2017improving,Zhu2018VRSDNet,shen2017learning}, vehicle Re-ID encounters more challenges as in addition to the common challenges in person Re-ID such as occlusion, illumination etc. The first crucial challenge of vehicle Re-ID is the large intra-class variation caused by the viewpoint variation across different cameras, which has been widely explored in person Re-ID~\cite{sarfraz2017pose,zhao2017spindle,zhao2017deeply,su2017pose}.
-This issue is even more challenging in vehicle Re-ID since most of the vehicle images under a certain camera are almost in the same viewpoint due to the rigid motion of the vehicles as shown in Fig.~\ref{fig::demo}.
-Unfortunately, it cannot guarantee the satisfactory performance when directly employing the methods from person Re-ID for vehicle Re-ID since the appearance distributes totally different between persons and vehicles.
+Although much progress has been made on vehicle Re-ID~\cite{liu2016large,li2017deep,liu2016deep,liu2018provid,zhang2017improving,shen2017learning,tang2019cityflow,lou2019veri,he2019part,tang2019pamtri}, it still encounters many challenges as in addition to the common challenges in person Re-ID such as occlusion and illumination, etc. The first crucial challenge of vehicle Re-ID is the large intra-class variation caused by the viewpoint variation across different cameras, which has been widely explored in person Re-ID~\cite{saquib2018pose,zhao2017spindle,zhao2017deeply,su2017pose}.
+This issue is even more challenging in vehicle Re-ID since most of the vehicle images under a certain camera are almost in the same viewpoint due to the rigid motion of the vehicles.
+Unfortunately, it might not achieve the satisfactory performance when directly employing the methods from person Re-ID to vehicle Re-ID since the appearance distributes totally different between persons and vehicles.
 Some vehicle Re-ID methods~\cite{zhou2018cross,zhou2018aware} use adversarial learning schemes to generate multi-view images or features from a single image, and can thus address the challenge of view variation to some extent.
 But they might be difficult to distinguish different vehicles with very similar appearance.
 Furthermore, they neglect the attributes information, such as type and color, which would be critical cues for boosting the performance of vehicle Re-ID.